ziyifolio/ziyifolio.github.io/README.md

     Background #FAFAFA
     Default #1a1b1f

+    NotWhite #ccc

-    Dark03 #302850  /primary, used for the container of header and footer/
+    Dark03 #302850  /primary, used for the container of header and footer,project card divider /
+     #574b85 /used for the highlight text, hover/

 Fonts